agathis-project/salix-arctica/README.md

 #### 3.2.1.
 Power design strategy:

-- **the Gateway must be seen as a battery operated system with opportunistic access to other power sources.** This perspective helps design a power efficient gateway with extended availability.
+- **the Gateway must be seen as a battery-operated system with opportunistic access to other power sources.** This perspective helps design a power efficient gateway with extended availability.